section-engineering-education/engineering-education/content/articles/deploy-flask-to-gce/index.md

 ![Rinning instance](/engineering-education/deploy-flask-to-gce/running-instances.jpg)

 ### Setting up the VM for the deployment
+Setting up the virtual machine involves installing all the applications dependencies in the VM.

+For instance, we are running a flask application which means we need to have all the software and the frameworks required to set up and run a flask application, just like we would have done when using a physical computer.

+For our case, we will log in to the virtual machine, update the system, upgrade the available upgradeable dependencies, install python and the virtual environment, and fetch the latest versions of the updates.

-I prefer to log in from the Google Cloud shell because that will allow us to copy the application we created from the shell to the virtual machine with ease.
+I prefer to log in from the Google Cloud shell because that will allow us to easily copy the application we created from the shell to the virtual machine.

 - Head over to the cloud shell to execute the command: